ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 ```

 ### 4. Create the Secure Build Server configuration.
-Create file `sbs-config.json` in your current working directory (this is the directory you created in the previous step, `secure-build-cli`), then add the following content:
+Create file `sbs-config.json` in your current working directory (this is the directory that you created in the previous step, `secure-build-cli`), then add the following content:

 ```
 {